Tayomide/ctf-challenge/src/components/Doc.md

 Hey there!
 Thanks for visiting my humble little corner of the internet...

-This is my first program, and I thought I'd stick to the basics so I don't make any mistakes
+This is my first program, so I thought I'd stick to the basics and try not to make any mistakes

 **Your first task**: Give me a string and tell me how long it is.